barelyhuman/v2/pages/writing/20230925-hate-and-responsibility.md

 you in the long run since they put an effort to maintain the project because of that.

-Don't go and star every repo I've made just becuase of this post, or randomly donate.
+Don't go and star every repo I've made just because of this post, or randomly donate.
 If it's been useful, then yes; if not, then don't!

 I still need solutions for dealing with people, who have the "World owe's me